The financial bad habits you should give up for Lent... and then for good

 When debts build up it’s easy to ignore them and carry on spending, but there is help on hand.
 Addressing the problem and working out how much you owe is the first step to becoming clear of debt.

-If you’re repaying expensive debts, a balance transfer card may be an option.
+If you’re repaying expensive debts, a 0% balance transfer credit card may be an option.
 These give you a break from hefty repayments but they only work if you actually repay the debt in the time-frame given.